swaminathanj/fsd/09_Django_SQLite.md

 ```
 **Most used retrieval methods**: all(), get(), filter() and exclude().

-There are plenty of methods to retrieve different kinds of data from models.
+There are plenty of methods to retrieve data from models in a variety of ways.
 Refer to https://docs.djangoproject.com/en/4.0/ref/models/querysets/#queryset-api for complete QuerySet API reference.

 ## Step 5: Update model values